Setting up the blocks for your content strategy? Planning to introduce videos to boost social media presence? You have come to the right place!

 Brands use PSAs to gain trust and create a positive image of their company in the minds of their users.

 There is a very high possibility that your potential customers still have a few unanswered questions and queries which is stopping them from a purchase.
-Use waves of informative videos to their questions and score on the FAQ game just like how McDonald’s Canada did it with their FAQ microsite.
+Use waves of informative videos to their questions and score on the FAQ game just like how McDonald’s Canada.

 Potential customers need to know that you will not abandon them after a purchase.
 They need to be assured that you will be available for assistance after they buy your product/service.